2019 Triangle JGS Executive Committee

 SECRETARY: Roxanne Abrams-Cancel was born and raised in the SF/Bay Area of CA. Roxanne attended both UC-Berkeley and CSU-Chico where she received her BA in Social Welfare and Corrections.
 She worked for state government for 20 years in various departments and positions.
 Working in the Office of Criminal Justice Planning as the Sexual Assault Program Evaluator she participated in funding decisions and authored annual reports for the Governor’s Office.
 She ended her career as a correctional counselor in a women’s prison and was fortunate to retire early.
 She and her husband moved to Maui and became immersed in volunteering for a myriad of non-profit organizations and enjoyed living in Paradise for 7 1/2 years.
 They moved to Cary in 2001 and happily found a different type of paradise on the mainland.
 Roxanne became interested in genealogy at age 14 at her cousin’s wedding where she nudged her great-aunts and uncles into helping her fill out their family tree on an opened and flattened paper sack.
 She would give anything to still have that in her possession.
 Roxanne has served as Secretary for TJGS for three years.

 TREASURER: David Zendels was born and raised in Brooklyn, New York.
 He is a first generation American.
 David received his BME from Cooper Union in 1959 and his MBA from the University of Bridgeport in 1966.
 He worked 9 years for GE and after that he was employed for 13 years by Huyck Corporation.
 He started at Huyck in manufacturing, switched to finance, and rose to be the corporate treasurer.
-Huyck moved their corporate office to Wake Forest in 1973 and David and his family have lived in Raleigh for the past 42 years.
+Huyck moved their corporate office to Wake Forest in 1973 and David and his family have lived in Raleigh for the past 45 years.
 He has been active in the Jewish community, serving as chair of Jewish Federated Charities, Israel Bonds, president of Beth Meyer Synagogue and board member of the Raleigh Hebrew Cemetery.
 He has also volunteered for many activities in the general Raleigh community.
 David became interested in family genealogy in 1992 when Lee Iacocca started The Statue of Liberty-Ellis Island Foundation.
 He started by contacting his 15 first cousins to gather family information and now has over 1000 names on his family tree.
-David has served as TJGS Treasurer for more than three years.
+David has served as TJGS Treasurer for more than five years.

 FOUNDER AND MEMBERSHIP DIRECTOR: Deborah Long was born in Chicago and attended the University of Illinois at Champaign-Urbana and received her master’s degree at UI-Chicago.
 She moved to South Florida in the 1970s, taught English as well as real estate license law, and earned her doctorate in adult education.
 She moved to Chapel Hill in 1996 with her IBM engineer husband and daughter.
 She is currently a teacher on a variety of real estate subjects.
 She has been researching her family’s Holocaust story since she was 10 years old, but her efforts really took off in 2009 with trips to her ancestral villages in Poland and Hungary.
 She was able to locate long-lost cousins in Sweden, Hungary, Canada and Israel, and continues to search for more relatives.
 She is the founder of the TJGS and served as its president from 2013-2014.

 DIRECTOR AND CHIEF TECHNICAL OFFICER: Mike Kalt was born in Detroit and is a proud graduate of the University of Michigan.
 He also holds a PhD in Political Science from UNC-Chapel Hill.
-Mike recently retired from SAS Institute after a 31-year career as a Technical Support Manager and Instructor.
+Mike retired from SAS Institute after a 31-year career as a Technical Support Manager and Instructor.
 He has been a genealogy buff since 1984, and has been actively involved as a volunteer with JewishGen since the mid-1990's, working on JewishGen's Yizkor Book project and Holocaust data base.
 He also maintains the town pages for Stryj and Grodek Jagiellonski for JewishGen's KehilaLinks project.
 In 2001, he traveled to Poland and Ukraine to visit his ancestral shtetls.
-Mike served as president in 2015 and 2017.
+Mike served as president in 2015 through 2017.

 DIRECTOR AND PARLIAMENTARIAN: Jane Green was born and raised in New York and went to school in Providence, RI and Atlanta, GA.
 She then lived in Washington, DC before returning to New York City, then lived in Connecticut for 20 years before moving to North Carolina twelve years ago.
 Jane practiced law in GA, DC and NY.
 More recently, Jane has worked as a freelance journalist, as a marketing director for a large law firm, and as a consultant.
 Actively involved in numerous volunteer charitable and civic organizations over the years, she acted an advocate for the Simsbury, CT Democratic Party on a number of local and national political issues, culminating in her election to and service on its planning and zoning commission.
 Jane currently sits on the board of directors of Carolina Ballet.
 Her interest in genealogy stems in part from a lack of knowledge about her family history beyond her parents other than names and a few special photographs of great-grandparents.
 She is intrigued by her resemblance to those ancestors and now wants to learn more.
 Jane has served as a TJGS director since the group’s founding.